Dozens Evacuated In Italys Flood-hit Tuscany - UrduPoint

 Dozens Evacuated In Italy's Flood-hit Tuscany

-Italian authorities ordered dozens of people in Tuscany to leave their homes Friday after heavy rains swelled rivers and flooded streets near the historic cities of Florence and Pisa

-Florence, (APP - UrduPoint / Pakistan Point News - 14th Mar, 2025) Italian authorities ordered dozens of people in Tuscany to leave their homes Friday after heavy rains swelled rivers and flooded streets near the historic cities of Florence and Pisa.
+Florence, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2025) Italian authorities ordered dozens of people in Tuscany to leave their homes on Friday after heavy rains swelled rivers and flooded streets near the historic cities of Florence and Pisa.

 Several dozen people were told to evacuate with the help of firefighters from low-lying villages and a floodplain near Pisa, according to the ANSA news agency.

-Florence authorities ordered the Uffizi Galleries, the world-famous art museum, to close early, and the Duomo said it was also shutting.
+In Florence, the Uffizi Galleries -- the world-famous art museum -- closed early, as did the Duomo cathedral.

 The fire service published images of cars partially submerged in the town of Sesto Fiorentino, north of Florence, as Giani told residents to keep clear of ground floors and basements.